San Marcos Growers LogoSan Marcos Growers

 We first heard about this Aloe in a talk given by Tom Cole of Cold Springs Aloes in 2012 for the Santa Barbara Cactus and Succent Society when he spoke about both red and yellow flowe forms of this plant growing in the Usambara Mountains.
 We received our stock of it from John Miller at the Institute for Aloe Studies in 2017 as IAS 17-012c.
 The second image courtesy of Tom Cole.

-The information about Aloe leptosiphon displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information displayed on this page about Aloe leptosiphon is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 [MORE INFO]